 Our Morning Service is at 11:00am, with coffee served afterwards.
 We deliberately welcome everybody: young, old, energetic, weary, or however you are today!
 Whatever your background, and whatever you’re used to in church, we want you to feel comfortable with us.
 Please feel free to sit wherever you like.
 Many of our families like to sit towards the front, so the children can see what’s going on, but please just find somewhere comfortable.

 HELPFUL THINGS TO KNOW

 - Bathrooms.
-There is a bathroom at the back of church in the north porch (with baby-changing facilities), but this is quite primitive.
+There is a bathroom at the back of church in the north porch (with baby-changing facilities), but this is quite primitive (and we are hoping to replace it soon).
 Alternatively, there are usually bathrooms available in the Church Hall, across the churchyard to the north of the building.

 - Children.
 We are delighted to welcome children to St Peter’s, and would like to invite them to SPK (St Peter’s Kids) during the service.
 Usually, the children leave for SPK early in the service – and then return for the All-Age Zone towards the end.
 If it’s their first time, we will ask you to complete a Registration Form on their behalf.
 By the way, we understand that kids make noise – and that’s fine…!